noah710/StockStack/README.md

 python3 main.py
 ```
 <br>
 Pages are lazy loaded so any file can be modified while the server is running, besides main.py.
-If you edit main.py just cntl+c serve.sh and run it again.
+If you edit main.py just cntl+c serve.sh and run it again.<br>

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)